pyamg/pyamg-examples/readme.md

 [demo.py](./edge_amg/demo.py)

-This example highlights the lowest order edge AMG implementation of Reitzinger-Schoberl algorithm.
-From the convergence figure we observe significant improvements over out-of-the-box AMG due to the use of specialized relaxation method (`hiptmair_smoother`).
+This example highlights the lowest order edge AMG implementation of the Reitzinger-Schoberl algorithm.
+From the convergence figure we observe significant improvements over out-of-the-box AMG due to the use of the specialized relaxation method (`hiptmair_smoother`).

 <img src="./edge_amg/output/edgeAMG_convergence.png" width="300"/>